NicoKeilman/GoFIJF/README.md

 - Rows 1, 2, 3 represent calendar years 2004, 2005, 2006 etc.

-obs2003.dta is a Stata file with data for 2003
+obs2003.dta is a Stata file with empirical population data for 2003 (1 January)

+observations.dta is a Stata file with empirical data for births, deaths, migration, and population by age 2003 - 2023

+bookkeeping.xlsx is an Excel file for register errors reported in Appendix 1.